algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 - [FreeRTOS documentation](https://www.freertos.org/Documentation/Mastering-the-FreeRTOS-Real-Time-Kernel.v1.0.pdf)
 - [SportShield's electronic diagram](./image/SportShield%20-%20Electronics%20diagram%20.png)

 ### Bluetooth and low energy

-The CPU should be in low energy and wakeup when the BLE module finds an attempt to pair.
-However since other part of the code are operating concurrently with freeRTOS, entering and exiting low energy mode will be a challenge.
+The CPU should be in low energy and wake up when the BLE module finds an attempt to pair.
+However, since other parts of the code are operating concurrently with freeRTOS, entering and exiting low energy mode will be a challenge.

-For power saving reason, low energy management also depend on the bluetooth task.
+For power saving reasons, low energy management also depends on the Bluetooth task.

 ##### *Organization*

-This is a simplified organization of the class as it does not take into account any bluetooth functions that need to be transferred from the legacy code.
+This is a simplified organization of the class as it does not take into account any Bluetooth functions that need to be transferred from the legacy code.
 ```cpp
 class Bluetooth{